Bengali phonology: Vowel length

 Like most Magadhan languages, vowel length is not contrastive in Bengali; all else equal, there is no meaningful distinction between a "short vowel" and a "long vowel", unlike the situation in most Indo-Aryan languages.
 However, when morpheme boundaries come into play, vowel length can sometimes distinguish otherwise homophonous words.
 This is because open monosyllables (i.e. words that are made up of only one syllable, with that syllable ending in the main vowel and not a consonant) can have somewhat longer vowels than other syllable types.
-For example, the vowel in ca ('tea') can be somewhat longer than the first vowel in caṭa ('licking'), as ca is a word with only one syllable, and no final consonant.
+For example, the vowel in caচা ('tea') can be somewhat longer than the first vowel in caṭa ('licking'), as ca is a word with only one syllable, and no final consonant.
 The suffix ṭa ('the') can be added to ca to form caṭa ('the tea'), and the long vowel is preserved, creating a minimal pair (/[ˈtʃaʈa]/ vs. /[ˈtʃaˑʈa]/).
 Knowing this fact, some interesting cases of apparent vowel length distinction can be found.
 In general, Bengali vowels tend to stay away from extreme vowel articulation.

 Furthermore, using a form of reduplication called "echo reduplication", the long vowel in ca can be copied into the reduplicant ṭa, giving caṭa ('tea and all that comes with it').
-Thus, in addition to caṭa ('the tea') with a longer first vowel and caṭa ('licking') with no long vowels, we have caṭa ('tea and all that comes with it') with two longer vowels.
+Thus, in addition to caṭa ('the tea') with a longer first vowel and caṭa ('licking') with no long vowels, we have caṭa চাটা('tea and all that comes with it') with two longer vowels.

 Regional phonological variations

 Affricates and fricatives

 In the dialects prevalent in much of eastern and south-eastern Bangladesh (Barisal, Chittagong, Dhaka and Sylhet Divisions), and Tripura and Barak Valley of India, many of the stops and affricates heard in the western and (south) central dialects are pronounced as fricatives.
-Western palato-alveolar and alveolo-palatal affricates চ [~], ছ [~], জ [~], ঝ [~] correspond to eastern চ [~], ছ /[tsʰ~s]/, জ [~], ঝ /[dzʱ~z]/.
-Note that few Perso-Arabic borrowings containing the phoneme [] are realized as such in all dialects.
+Western palato-alveolar and alveolo-palatal affricates চ [~], ছ [~], জ [~], ঝ [~] correspond to eastern চ় [~], স /[s]/, জ় [~], য [~].
+Note that few Perso-Arabic borrowings containing the phoneme are realised as such in all dialects.